Lakshmi Warrior, M.D., Medical Director of Stroke

 9th Floor, Rm 920Chicago, IL 60612

 “Recognizing the symptoms of a stroke is very important, as time is of the essence in stroke treatment.
 The faster someone can get to a hospital after a stroke, the better our ability is to reduce potential brain damage.
-I encourage everyone who thinks they possibly may be having a stroke, no matter how minor their symptoms, to come to the hospital immediately.”
-Dr. Michael Kelly, Chairman of CCHHS’ Division of Neurology, John H. Stronger, Jr. Hospital
+I encourage everyone who thinks they possibly may be having a stroke, no matter how minor their symptoms, to come to the hospital immediately.” said Dr. Michael Kelly, former Chairman of CCHHS’ Division of Neurology, John H. Stroger, Jr. Hospital

 John H. Stroger, Jr. Hospital is a Joint Commission-certified Primary Stroke Center, nationally recognized for long-term success in improving outcomes for stroke patients by The American Heart Association and The American Stroke Association.

 At Stroger Hospital, a team of board-certified specialists work together to provide expert care for patients who have experienced a stroke.
 Our specialists are experts in neurology, emergency medicine, physical, occupational and speech therapy, pulmonary and critical care medicine, neurosurgery, vascular surgery, radiology, rehabilitation medicine and neuropsychology.

 Our goal is to provide targeted care for our patients to help them recover from the physical and mental effects of a stroke, and to help them live the best and healthiest lives post-treatment.